The universal tropicalization and the Berkovich analytification

 Let $R$ be a (semi)ring.
 There is a forgetful functor

 that sends an $R$-module to its underlying set with $0$ as the distinguished point; we will refer to this as a \emph{scalar restriction} functor.
 It admits a left adjoint that sends an $\Fun$-module to the free $R$-module generated by the non-basepoint elements; we call this the \emph{scalar extension} functor and denote it by $-\otimes_\Fun R$.
-This adjunction induces an adjoint pair of functors
+This adjunction at the level of modules induces an adjoint pair of functors